-If you have Medicare and Medicaid coverage and live in our service area, you are eligible to join CareOregon Advantage Plus HMO-POS SNP any time during the year.
+If you have Medicare and Medicaid coverage and live in our service area, you are eligible to join CareOregon Advantage Plus HMO-POS D-SNP any time during the year.

 The service area for CareOregon Advantage Plus includes Clackamas, Columbia, Jackson, Multnomah, Tillamook and Washington counties in Oregon.

 Please see the Enroll page for more information on how to apply for Medicare coverage.

 Can I change health plans if I want to?

 Yes, you can change health plans.
 Your ending date will likely be the first of the month following the date we receive your letter requesting to leave CareOregon Advantage.
 You won't lose your Medicare benefits, and you may choose another Medicare Advantage plan (if available in your area).
 Or you can access benefits through the traditional Medicare program.

 If you are covered under another health insurance plan through your spouse’s employer, workers compensation or a Medicaid (OHP) plan that is not affiliated with CareOregon, please call Customer Service and let us know.

 Doctors, hospitals, pharmacists and other providers in the CareOregon Advantage network will need to have the correct information about you in order to process your claims correctly.
 Because of this, it is very important that you help us keep your information up to date.